VegaDeftwing/OpGuidesHugoSrc/content/posts/Chains.md

 It holds me to a past.
 It's a Christian name, a common name.
 In highschool there were three other people with my same name at my lunch table.

-My mom told me she nammed me ▒▒▒▒▒▒▒▒ *because* it was normal.
+My mom told me she named me ▒▒▒▒▒▒▒▒ *because* it was normal.
 She thought it might stop me from getting teased or bullied at school.

 <p style="text-align: center;">It didn't.</p>